amankrsingh1812/OS-LAB/OS Lab 4/G26/README.txt

       sudo apt-get install zfsutils-linux

 STEPS TO RUN (Provide root user password whenever prompted):
-1. Copy all the .sh and .conf files in vdbench directory
+1. Copy all the .sh and .conf files from code folder in vdbench directory
 2. To install ZFS(with appropriate parameters) and test Compression Feature, Run the command:- bash compressionTestScript.sh
 3. To install ZFS(with appropriate parameters) and test Encryption Feature, Run the command:-